codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 1. From Runtimes in the sidebar, select [GitOps Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes**){:target="\_blank"}.
 1. In the List View, select the Runtime for which to create a Git Source, and then click the **Git Sources** tab.
 1. Click **Create Git Source**, and in the Create Git Source panel, follow the instructions to define the settings for the Git Source.
+  A Restricted Git Source requires you to define additional settings.
 <!--- change screenshot -->
      {% include
 	image.html